HSIDMamba: Exploring Bidirectional State-Space Models for Hyperspectral Denoising: Related Work

 \subsection{State Space Models}

-Recent developments in state space models (SSMs) have shown a marked proficiency in encapsulating the dynamic interconnections and dependencies prevalent in language sequences.
-The S4 model, which specifical engineered to adeptly navigate long-range dependencies without sacrificing linear computational complexity, represents a significant stride in this research area.
-Expanding on these gains, the Mamba framework \cite{Mamba} introduces an SSM layer that adapts to data and a parallel scanning selection mechanism, which collectively exhibits enhanced capability in processing extensive sequences with linear complexity—a considerable advantage over attention-based transformers as noted in \cite{sst,sert}.
+While CNNs and Transformer models have greatly advanced the field of deep learning through their respective abilities to handle spatial hierarchies and long-range dependencies, researchers continually seek improvements in both architectural efficiency and capability for sequence modeling.
+It is in this quest for advancement that recent developments in state space models (SSMs) have garnered attention.
+These models have demonstrated a remarkable proficiency in encapsulating dynamic interconnections and dependencies that are prevalent in language sequences, offering an alternative approach that complements the strengths.
+S4~\cite{s4}, specifically designed to adeptly manage long-range dependencies while maintaining linear computational complexity, marks a considerable advancement in this area of research.
+Building upon these improvements, Mamba~\cite{Mamba} introduces an innovative SSM layer capable of dynamically adapting to data.
+Additionally, it employs a parallel scanning selection mechanism, effectively addressing some of the well-known limitations associated with RNNs and SSMs.
+Collectively, these developments enable the processing of extensive sequences with linear complexity.
+This represents a significant advantage over attention-based transformers, particularly in scenarios where managing long-range dependencies is critical.

 In the domain of visual processing, SSMs have equally made impactful inroads.
 Applications of SSMs have been applied to visual tasks such as image classification \cite{hsimamba} as well as in discerning long-range temporal dependencies within movie clip classification scenarios \cite{medmamba}.
 The advent of methodologies has heralded a period of innovation for state space models.
 Notably, the Mamba model distinguishes itself with its cutting-edge selective SSM feature, attaining an equipoise of linear computational complexity with the capacity to model long-term dynamics effectively.
-Our proposed HSDM innovation enhances the original Mamba model by optimizing its data-dependent state space layer for advanced HSI denoising efficiency and effectiveness.
+Our proposed HSDM innovation enhances the original Mamba model by optimizing its data-dependent state space mechanisms for advanced HSI denoising efficiency and effectiveness.